juanitogan/flame/README.md

 ### Background

 Pogo was forked from [Flame 0.18.1](https://github.com/flame-engine/flame/tree/0.18.1).
 All due credit to inu-no-policemen on Reddit and Luan Nico of Flame for setting up the core, which remains largely unchanged.
 The rest of Flame, however, was showing growing pains, and a reluctance to large changes in design, so I launched a new project which will, hopefully, be agile to needed change before version 1.0.
-Even at Pogo 0.0.1 just about everything above Flame's core was changed (see the [changelog](CHANGELOG.md#001---2020-04-04) for more details).
+Even at Pogo 0.0.1 just about everything above Flame's core was changed, along with many new features critical to how I build games (see the [changelog](CHANGELOG.md#001---2020-04-13) for an overview of just how different Pogo is from Flame).
 Therefore, if you find a pre-release version of Pogo you like, lock it in, or suffer the possible breaking changes.
 (Although, if I did a decent job with round 1 here, there shouldn't be any more major shifts in design coming.
-Just small shifts.
+Just shifts isolated to parts still in need of refactoring.
 We'll see.)

 The name, Pogo, comes from _Pogo Bug_ (not yet released) -- the game I modded the this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to their difficult licensing issues.)
 Thus, this engine is tried and tested on my own small-but-complete game from day one.
 It took maybe 10x longer to work up this Flutter/Dart-based engine than to write the original Qt game.
 I hope it proves worth the extra effort.